-<4> Section 3.1.5: The Windows implementation of the administrative tool displays an error to the user if any errors in the protocol sequence in this section occur, which indicates that the GPO cannot be updated with the intentions specified through the protocol.
-The Windows implementation does not update the contents of the scripts.ini or psscripts.ini file if any of the protocol sequences in this section fail.
+<4> Section 3.1.5: In Windows, the administrative tool displays an error to the user if any errors in the protocol sequence in this section occur, which indicates that the GPO cannot be updated with the intentions specified through the protocol.
+Windows does not update the contents of the scripts.ini or psscripts.ini file if any of the protocol sequences in this section fail.